brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/_Connections/4_OnPremMYSQL.md

   4. **Enter Connection Details**:
      - Provide the server name, database name, and the credentials for the MySQL user you created earlier.
      - Ensure that the connection string includes SSL parameters to enforce encryption.
-- Step 4: Secure the Connection
+     - Secure the Connection
         1. All interactions with Microsoft Fabric are encrypted by default and authenticated using Microsoft Entra ID.
 Data at rest is also stored encrypted.
         2. Ensure that the communication between your MySQL database and Microsoft Fabric travels through secure channels, leveraging the encryption you already have in place between the cloud and your local network.
         3. **Verify SSL/TLS Encryption**: Ensure that your MySQL server is configured to support SSL/TLS connections.
 You might need to update your MySQL configuration file (`my.cnf` or `my.ini`) to enable SSL.
         4. **Test the Connection**: Use the test connection feature in Microsoft Fabric to ensure that the connection is successful and encrypted.
-- Step 5: Create and Schedule Dataflows
+- Step 4: Create and Schedule Dataflows
   1. **Design Your Dataflow**: Use Power Query to design your dataflow, specifying the tables and columns you want to import from MySQL.
   2. **Transform Data as Needed**: Apply any necessary transformations to your data within the dataflow.
   3. **Schedule Data Refresh**: Set up a schedule for your dataflow to refresh the data at regular intervals.
-- Step 6: Monitor and Maintain
+- Step 5: Monitor and Maintain
   1. **Monitor Dataflows**: Regularly monitor the status of your dataflows to ensure they are running smoothly.
   2. **Update Gateway and Connectors**: Keep your on-premises data gateway and MySQL connectors up to date to ensure compatibility and security.